Crack Pipe Vending Machines Found On Long Island

-Three makeshift crack pipe vending machines were found planted on the side of roads on Long Island, causing local residents to complain to authorities on Sunday.
+Three makeshift crack pipe vending machines were found planted on the side of roads in Long Island, causing local residents to complain to authorities on Sunday.
 The machine, which authorities say are disguised as pen vending machines, dispensed a small glass tube and a filter made from modified pens for $2 each.

-The blue and white vending machines featured the words “Sketch Pens” on its outside in black and red font, and were mounted in cement into the ground around Brookhaven, including in front of a shopping center, according to WABC-TV.
+The blue and white vending machines featured the words “Sketch Pens” on its outside in black and red font and were mounted in cement into the ground around Brookhaven, including in front of a shopping center, according to WABC-TV.
 Two of them have been removed, and the third has been partially been destroyed by community members.

 The dispensers were initially reported to officials as pen dispensers, considering they were first spotted during the first week of school in the community.
-The machines dispensed what pipes that appeared to be made out of a broken down pen, with a small piece of gauze.
+The machines dispensed pipes that appeared to be made out of a broken down pen, with a small piece of gauze.

 “You think you’ve heard of everything,” Town of Brookhaven Supervisor Ed Romaine said at the conference on Monday, as quoted by WABC-TV.
 “I continue to be surprised by some of the audacity of those that would break the law in promoting drugs and drug paraphernalia.”